achieven/jobber/docs/architecture/architecture.md

 - Stats are at the POC level - proving nice data for each category, but have some limitations regarding the quality of the data and some are not fully performance optimized
 - Redundant calls to OpenAI and Redis/Couchbase upserts
 - Memory overhead for storing keys as string

+**Other TODOS**:
+- Missing query builder or ORM, queries are sent as plain text with backticks and literals.
+    - As currently there are no params/body, sql-injection is not a current issue, but obviously for a real system this wouldn't do (nor it is pretty code)
+- Only treating stats of active/completed/failed, not stalled etc..
+- Lazy ladong DB connection instead of on startup
+- Not closing DB connection upon exit, nor letting the running jobs finish
+- For perfect security - shared folder could be split so that only relevant functionalities exist in each of the projects